siw36/ansible-deploy-vcsa-vm/README.md

-# ansible-deploy-vcsa-vm
-Deploy a new VM from a vCenter template and configure networking and hostname
+# Deploy a new VM from a vCenter template and configure networking and hostname

-Deps
+## __Dependencies:__
 - pip
 - pyvmomi
 - ansible
 - openssh-clients
 - openssh
+Consider running a preperation script to match these dependencies e.g. https://github.com/siw36/prepare-workstation

+## __Before you start:__
 The template you want to deploy must be available on the destination esxi host.
 Deployment of a template from a vCenter library is not yet supported.

-consider running a preperation script e.g. https://github.com/siw36/prepare-workstation
+The vmware vsphere_guest configuration option is not supported for every guest OS.

-To find out wich os is supported for vmware_guest customization see: http://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf
+To find out wich OS is supported for vmware_guest customization see: http://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf

+## __Wich playbook to use:__
+### The guest OS is supported for customization
+- deploy_template.yml

+### The guest OS is NOT supported for customization
+- deploy_template_no_customization.yml

+### You want to deploy more than one vm from a template
+- use the matching playbook with the \_loop extention